security-notes/infobyte-faraday-wiki/SSL.md

 	        }
         }

-### Updating Nginx configuration
+#### Updating Nginx configuration

-Please, make sure you have this settings on your Nginx config:
+Please, make sure you have these settings on your Nginx config:
 ```
 proxy_pass http://localhost:5985/;
 proxy_redirect http:// $scheme://;
 ```

-Even though we recommend the configurations by NGINX explained above, we also support SSL through Apache.

 ## Apache

+Before you continue, we recommend the configurations by NGINX explained above.

-Place the Apache configuration file on the respective location.
+If you prefer to use Apache, then place the Apache configuration file on the respective location.

         # Enable session resumption to improve https performance